-3.1.
-Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended) requires Local Planning Authorities to prepare and maintain a Local Development Scheme (LDS).
+- 4.1 Section 15 of the Planning and Compulsory Purchase Act 2004 (as amended) requires Local Planning Authorities to prepare and maintain a Local Development Scheme (LDS).
 This means the Council has a statutory requirement to have an LDS.
-The LDS must set out what plans are to form part of the Local Plan, the subject matter and geographical

-- area to which each plan is to relate, and the timetable for their preparation. - 3.2.
-Walsall's LDS was first produced in 2005 and has been revised several times as the council has kept its plans under review.
-The last revision was in June 2017.
+The LDS must set out what plans are to form part of the Local Plan, the subject matter and geographical area to which each plan is to relate, and the timetable for their preparation. - 4.2 Walsall's LDS was first produced in 2005 and has been revised several times as the Council has kept its plans under review.
+The last revision was in October 2018.
 It has become necessary to revise the LDS for two reasons.
-First to reflect the likely adoption date for Walsall Site Allocation Document and Walsall Town Centre Area Action Plan.
-Second to update the timetable for the Black Country Core Strategy (BCCS) review. - 3.3.
-Walsall Site Allocation Document (SAD) and Town Centre Area Action (AAP) went through independent examination September/October 2017.
+Firstly to reflect the adoption of the Walsall Site Allocation Document and Walsall Town Centre Area Action Plan.
+Secondly to update the timetable for the Black Country Plan (BCP) (otherwise known as the review of the Black Country Core Strategy). - 4.3 The Walsall Site Allocation Document (SAD) and Town Centre Area Action Plan (AAP) went through independent examination in September/October 2017.
 This was followed by public consultation on the Inspectors Proposed Modifications to the plans which took place between February and April 2018.
 These modifications were considered necessary by the Inspector in order to find the plans 'sound'.
-Following the publication of the Inspector's Reports1 it is expected that the SAD and AAP can be recommended for adoption by full Council in January 2019.
-The adoption of these two key development plans will provide the Council with a strong framework for decision making that will facilitate the delivery of development to meet Walsall's housing and economic needs to up 2026. - 3.4.
-The Town Centre Area Action Plan (AAP) is a statutory document based on a sound and tested evidence base.
+Following the publication of the Inspector's Reports the SAD and AAP was adopted by Full Council in January 2019.
+The adoption of these two key development plans is providing the Council with a strong framework for decision making that is facilitating the delivery of development to meet Walsall's housing and economic needs to up 2026, and informing the review of the BCP. - 4.4 The Town Centre AAP is a statutory document based on a sound and tested evidence base.
 A statutory plan provides the only basis for formally allocating sites and is the only way in which policies can be given full weight legally in decision making.
-Publication of the Inspector's Report and the commitment to adopt the plan in January helps provide a solid basis for the masterplan work currently being undertaken on the town centre.
-The policies within the AAP have been developed in a way that provides flexibility to account for the dynamic nature of town centres and the masterplan should provide the mechanism to commit the Council to implementing the AAPs regeneration strategy. - 3.5.
-Beyond the planning period of the SAD and AAP the BCCS Review will provide the updated statutory framework within which the four Black Country Local Planning Authorities will make decisions about the use and development of land.
-It will support each Council's economic and corporate priorities, and enable the progression of regeneration plans, transportation strategies etc. The revised plan will allocate land for development including housing (including affordable housing) and for industry and business (including investment in strategic and town centres), as well as including policies to protect the environment and important heritage assets.
+The policies within the AAP have been developed in a way that provides flexibility to account for the dynamic and changing nature of town centres and alongside the Walsall Town Centre Masterplan, the AAP provides the mechanism to commit the Council to implementing the AAPs regeneration strategy.